fbef0102/Game-Private_Plugin/L4D2_Buy_Store/readme.md

 		* Add Infected Shop
 		* You can earn credits by doing damage to survivors as an infected.
 		* You can earn credits by helping each other as a survivor.
-		* Save player's money with Cookies, it means that money can be saved to database across 	* lient connections, map changes and even server restarts.
+		* Save player's money with Cookies, it means that money can be saved to database across client connections, map changes and even server restarts.
 		* Add short buy commands, directly buy item.
 		* Repeat purchase item you bought last time.
 		* Buy time cooldown, can't buy quickly.